 Temple Beth-El does not affiliate with any of the denominations, but honors the diversity of Jewish belief and practice.
 Women and men participate equally — as do couples, singles, and families.
-We welcome gays and lesbians, as well as interracial and interfaith families.
+We affirm the full spiritual inheritance, participation and leadership of LGBTQ souls, people of color, and multi-racial and multi-faith families.
 Our members and friends hail from across the breadth of Jewish life: Conservative, Reform, Renewal and unaffiliated Jews make their spiritual home with us.

 We choose our siddurim and machzorim (prayerbooks) deliberately to enfold all, regardless of religious or spiritual background.
 Our books are non-denominational in the flow of the ongoing renewal of Judaism beyond denominational boundaries.
 For details about upcoming services, please visit our shul calendar.

 Our location, on Long Island Sound facing the New York City skyline, affords unique opportunities.
 There’s nothing like Shabbat by the Sea, an annual outdoor Shabbat service seaside facing the sunset.
 There’s nothing like doing Tashlish (a Rosh Hashanah ritual) just a block away at the beach.
 There’s nothing like crossing the bridge onto City Island, surrounded by boats and the waters, knowing that our ancestors — and, truly, all peoples throughout history — also had their seas to cross.
 We live our history deeply, right where we are.

 Your Shul by the Sea is a special place.
 Join us!